neelchauhan/mpd-x/docs/mpd63.md

 ****It does not work and I do not understand why.****

-:   Mpd has extensive logging system supporting syslog.
+:   mpdx has extensive logging system supporting syslog.
 To direct logs
     into a file add lines

         !mpd